 No-Fault Grounds for Divorce in New York:

 In a no-fault divorce, the grounds for ending the marriage are not centered on proving wrongdoing.
-Instead, New York law recognizes an irretrievable breakdown of the marriage as sufficient grounds for seeking a divorce.How to Get A Divorce in New York State This means that one party can file for divorce without the need to demonstrate fault on the part of the other spouse.
+Instead, New York law recognizes an irretrievable breakdown of the marriage as sufficient grounds for seeking a divorce."https://srislaw.com/how-to-get-a-divorce-in-new-york-state/">How to Get A Divorce in New York State This means that one party can file for divorce without the need to demonstrate fault on the part of the other spouse.

 Benefits of No-Fault Divorce: